Creckle/RetailMacro/README.md

 Mouseover:
   Mouseover has a .5 sec timeout except on unit frames.
-  That means you cannot perform consecutive actions on the target by keeping the pointer over it.
+  That means you cannot perform consecutive actions on a target by keeping the pointer over it.

 Focus and Mouseover:
   Focus and Mouseover are stored internally by name.